 statusCode property.
 You can be sure that the request was successful if the method doesn't throw an error.

 Query and mutation errors are returned as a

 GraphQLResponseError object.
-By default, the first error specifiy the error message but you can access all GraphQL errors through the
+By default, the first error specifies the error message, but you can access all GraphQL errors through the

 Methods that initiate a network request throw a

 ResponseError if the request fails to initiate or the response is not 2xx.
 Note that

 ResponseError returns a single error and does not have an

 If the source of failure was due to an invalid input, the error received will be an

 InputValdationError.
 By default, the first error specifies the error message, but you can access all input validation errors through the